Skip to main content

 4. On the Manage Storage Rules section, click Add to create a new storage rule.

 • Select the Azure Region and Map to the appropriate Druva Storage.
-This directs all backups of VMs in the selected Region to the Storage assigned here.
+This directs all backups in the selected Region to the Storage assigned here.
+In the Map to Backup Storage dropdown:

 • You may also choose to edit the mapping for an existing rule.